The tracking detector of the FASER experiment: Acknowledgement

 \section{Acknowledgement}

 We thank the technical and administrative staff members at all FASER institutions, including CERN, for their contributions to the success of the FASER effort.
 We are grateful to the ATLAS SCT Collaboration for donating spare SCT modules to FASER, and to the LHCb Collaboration for the loan of the calorimeter modules.
 We thank Steve Wotton and Floris Keizer for providing their single module readout system, which enabled us to evaluate the spare SCT modules.
-We gratefully acknowledge input from Steve McMahon for his careful reading of the FASER "Letter Of Intent" and his input on the initial design of the FASER tracking detector, and from Dave Robinson, Bruce Gallop and Nobu Unno for their very useful advice when we faced unexpected behavior of the SCT modules.
+We gratefully acknowledge input from Steve McMahon for his careful reading of the FASER "Letter Of Intent" and his input on the initial design of the FASER tracking detector, and from Dave Robinson, Bruce Gallop, Nobu Unno and Taka Kondo for their very useful advice when we faced unexpected behavior of the SCT modules.
 In addition, we thank the CERN cooling and ventilation group (EN-CV) for their work related to the FASER cooling system.
 This work is supported in part by Heising-Simons Foundation Grant Nos.
 2018-1135, 2019-1179, 2020-1840, Simons Foundation Grant No. 623683, U.S. National Science Foundation Grant Nos.
 PHY-2111427, PHY-2110929, and PHY-2110648, JSPS KAKENHI Grants Nos.
-JP19H01909, JP20K23373, JP20H01919, JP20K04004, and JP21H00082, and by the Swiss National Science Foundation.
+JP19H01909, JP20K23373, JP20H01919, JP20K04004, and JP21H00082, by the Swiss National Science Foundation, and by Tsinghua University Initiative Scientific Research Program.